XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > File get_quote_as_pdf(xero_tenant_id, quote_id)

-Allows you to retrieve quotes as PDF files
+Retrieves a specific quote as a PDF file using a unique quote Id

 ### Example